 - Visiting museums and gardens.

 - Shopping.
-Popular shops include Baravi Handicrafts, Hot Glass Fiji, or Jack's of Fiji.
+Popular shops include Baravi Handicrafts, Hot Glass Fiji, and Jack's of Fiji.

 The Yasawa Islands

-The Yasawas, north of Fiji’s main island of Viti Levu, are home to scenic lagoons and spectacular hidden waterfalls.
-Here you can take on a kayak for a little exploring or jump in a glass-bottom boat for an up-close look at some marine life like leafy sea dragons and sea turtles.
+The Yasawas, north of Fiji's main island of Viti Levu, is home to scenic lagoons and spectacular hidden waterfalls.
+Here you can take on a kayak for a bit of exploring or jump in a glass-bottom boat for an up-close look at some marine life like leafy sea dragons and sea turtles.

-The larger islands that contain the tropical rain forests receive the heaviest rain during those months.
-In addition, the south-eastern regions of the mountainous terrain also receive a lot of rainfall, resulting in very humid conditions.
-Fiji is prone to cyclones (hurricanes) specifically from November to April.
+The larger islands that contain tropical rainforests receive the heaviest rain during those months.
+In addition, the southeastern regions of the mountainous terrain also receive a lot of rainfall, resulting in very humid conditions.
+Fiji is prone to cyclones (hurricanes), specifically from November to April.

-Fijian cuisine has traditionally been very healthy with a rich culinary heritage.
-As a matter of fact, the large Indo-Fijian community has greatly influenced the country’s cuisine.
+Fijian cuisine has traditionally been very healthy, with a rich culinary heritage.
+The large Indo-Fijian community has greatly influenced the country's cuisine.

 Many people from India came to Fiji in the 1870s as indentured servants to work in the sugarcane industry.
-What's more, they introduced many curries and chilies that make the country's cuisine distinct.
-And examples of the staples used to create amazing Fijian dishes are sweet potato, rice, cassava, coconut, fish, and taro (a starchy root vegetable similar to yam).
+They introduced many curries and chilies that make the country's cuisine distinct.
+Examples of the staples used to create unique Fijian dishes are sweet potato, rice, cassava, coconut, fish, and taro (a starchy root vegetable similar to yam).